sanketshivale/sanflix/README.md

 # Netflix clone with React and TMDB API

-Visit these to get a Demo sanflix.vercel.app
+Visit these to get a Demo https://sanflix.vercel.app

 ## Getting started
 ### Requirements